replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

     mock: true
 ```

-For Slackernews, we use optional values to determine how to configure the
+For SlackerNews, we use optional values to determine how to configure the
 database.
 Since there are some database configurations that are always set in
 the same way, we specify a recursive merge.